Moniaar/SDO_Course/README.md

 df = pd.read_csv("data/heart_disease.csv")
 ```
 - you can use the method sample to the DataFrame's sample() method returns a random sampling of rows from the dataset.
 The number passed to the method determines the number of rows returned: ``` df.sample(10) ```
+## Descriptive and summary statistics
+1. The describe() method displays the descriptive statistics about a DataFrame including the mean, median, min, max and quartile values for each numerical column: ``` df.describe() ```
+2. You can also call individual methods on a column (Series object) to get a particular descriptive value for that column: ``` df["age"].min() ``` aka ``` df["chol"].mean() ```
+3. To view a summary of non-numerical (categorical) columns, you should set the "include" parameter of the describe method equal to "object".
+In pandas, categorical variables are of type "object": ``` df.describe(include="object") ``` The summary will include the top occurring category for each column along with its frequency, or: ``` df["sex"].describe() ```
+4. The info() method displays information about a DataFrame including column data type (dtype) and non-null values: ``` df.info() ``` Using the info() method can be a valuable way to determine if there are any missing values in our dataset.
+Above, note that info() indicates that the dataset has "303 entries".
+Also, note that it indicates that each column has "303 non-null" values.
+A "null" value indicates a missing value, so the above suggests that there are no missing values in the dataset.
+Further, info() helpfully provides information about the datatype (Dtype) of each column
+5. How to display the unique values: ``` df["target"].unique() ```
+6. A Series object (single column) can be passed into Python's built-in set() function to see the column's unique values: ``` set(df["target"]) ``` However, The unique() method tends to be faster.
+Python's set() function can be a little slower primarily because it sorts the returned values, which can be helpful in locating a specific category when there are a lot of distinct values within a given column.
+7. The DataFrame's corr() method will display the pairwise correlations among the DataFrame's columns: ``` df.corr(numeric_only=True) ``` or select specfic columns ``` df[["age", "max_hr"]].corr() ``` It's important to be able to interpret correlation coefficients:
+- Perfect: If the value is near ± 1, then as one variable increases, the other variable tends to also increase (if positive) or decrease (if negative).
+- High: If the value lies between ± 0.50 and ± 1, then it is said to be a strong correlation.
+- Moderate: If the value lies between ± 0.30 and ± 0.49, then it is said to be a moderate correlation.
+- Low: When the value lies between ± .29 and 0, then it is said to be a small correlation.
+- No correlation: When the value is zero there is no correlation between the variables.
+8. We often need to convert categorical variable names into numbers for data analysis and machine learning, so being able to determine the number of unique values within a column can be helpful.
+For example, knowing that there are only two categories within a column, as shown above, we would know that we could perhaps convert 'Yes' to 1 and 'No' to 0, when numbers are required.
+If we hadn't determined the unique values with the column, perhaps we could have missed that there was a 'Maybe' option that also needed to be converted.
+9. Identifying correlations among the columns (independent variables) in a dataset can be very important.
+This is known as _collinearity_ and can be detrimental to training a machine learning model.
+10. Sorting dataframes: The DataFrame's sort_values() method takes a "by" parameter to indicate which column the DataFrame should be sorted by: ``` df.sort_values(by="age").head() ``` but By default, sort_values() will sort the values from smallest to largest.
+But remember that pandas don't modify the data unless you put the copied version into another dataFrame name variable, so to save your modification you do this: ``` df = df.sort_values(by="age") ``` or use inplace like I said above.
+11. To sort the values from largest to smallest, you can set the "ascending" parameter of the sort_values() method to False: ``` df.sort_values(by="age", ascending=False).head() ```
+### nlargest() & nsmallest:

+---
 ## 📚 How to Use These Notes
 - **Browse** for quick reference during coding.
 - **Practice** the examples in a Python environment like Jupyter Notebook.